 In parallel, people make queries on search engines.
 They input a keyword or a key phrase (for instance on Google).
 Then, the index with all data collected by the spiders gets queried for the most relevant content.
 The main purpose of Google is to return the best answer to the user.
 Now, the “best answer” depends on extremely complex algorithms.
 No one can exactly predict how search engines will return their results.
 SEO experts must follow the trends to keep up to date and try to anticipate.

 We call “ranking” the way Google orders content by relevance.
-And the “Search Engine Result Page” (SERP) shows how Google ranks the best answers to the query.
+The “Search Engine Result Page” (SERP) shows how Google ranks the best answers to the query.

-To sum up, while robots continuously crawl the internet, search engine does:
+To sum up, while robots continuously crawl the internet, search engines do the following: